-AUT encourages early application by 28 September 2018.
+AUT encourages early application by 27 September 2019.
 Places are limited.

-- You can complete these double degrees in four years if you enrol in business papers over Summer School and do the business Co-operative Education paper over Summer School at the end of your third or fourth year.
-Otherwise you'll complete both degrees during your fifth year. - 2.
-Some Bachelor of Business majors are available at the South Campus.
+You can complete these double degrees in four years if you do the business Capstone paper over Summer School at the end of your third year.
+Otherwise you'll complete both degrees during your fifth year.

+- 2. Some Bachelor of Business majors are available at the South Campus.
 For more details visit www.aut.ac.nz/business - 3.
 Only the Bachelor of Business starts in July.